w3tecch/docker-web-linux/README.md

 # Linux Docker Image for modern Web Development

 > An easy way to set up your linux based web development environment with all necessary components.
+This images uses latest stable build from Debian (stretch)

 ## Table of contents
 * [Included Components](#included-components)